 The children and caregivers (optional participation) can take part in the video visitation at no cost.
 Caregivers will need to bring the children to ABM located at 2921 N. 29th Street in Tampa.
 As the service is available every Monday, the child has a number of opportunities for video visitation with their parent each month.

 In addition to the video visitation, participants enrolled in the program have the opportunity to travel to the prisons once a quarter.
 Transportation and lunch are provided at no charge.
 The children and caregivers get the opportunity to physically interact with the incarcerated parent during the visit, which consists of games and activities.
+CLICK HERE to find out more about the "We Are Connected" exercise.
 These visits support and strengthen the bond between parent and child.

 The Family Reunification Program is funded by the Children’s Board of Hillsborough County.